 By the age of 18, about 12 to 25% of girls and 8 to 10% of boys have been sexually abused.
 Most perpetrators of sexual abuse are people known by the children, commonly a stepfather, an uncle, or the mother's boyfriend.
 Female perpetrators are less common.

 Certain situations increase the risk of sexual abuse.
 For example, children who have several caregivers or a caregiver with several sex partners are at increased risk.
-Being socially isolated, having low self-esteem, having family members who are also sexually abused, or being associated with a gang also increases risk.
+Being socially isolated, having low self-esteem, having family members who were also sexually abused, or being associated with a gang also increases the risk.